 If you’re a PC gamer, you might wonder, what’s the best VPN for gaming?
 While using a VPN for gaming in the past may have seemed like a good way to slow you down, VPN technology has advanced.
 These days, you can use a VPN while gaming with minimal lag.

-Malwarebytes Privacy VPN is a next-generation VPN that uses a newer and faster protocol, and delivers speeds way faster than older VPNs.
+Malwarebytes Privacy VPN is a next-generation VPN that uses the newer and faster WireGuard protocol, and delivers speeds way faster than older VPNs.
 Don’t think you can use a VPN while gaming?
 Try Malwarebytes Privacy VPN free, and put it to the test.